-Milton Keynes Islamic Arts and Culture (MKIAC) has been operating in Milton Keynes (prompted by the 9/11 attacks) to connect communities and bring people together through high quality shared arts experiences.
-They work in a diverse range of locations across the city including, community centres, schools, galleries, libraries and museums.
+Milton Keynes Islamic Arts and Culture (MKIAC) works in a diverse range of locations across the city including, community centres, schools, galleries, libraries and museums.
 MKIAC deliver arts workshops, seminars and events inspired by Islamic arts and heritage.

 Milton Keynes Community Foundation is an independent charity working to connect people and resources to projects and ideas to create positive impacts and enduring solutions for different communities.